Some chemicals may make it harder to have kids

 Animal studies also have found that certain phthalates (used in plastics and personal care products) can disrupt normal male reproductive developmental and lead to decreased fertility.
 Other studies link certain phthalates to spontaneous abortions, birth defects and premature births.

 Toxic chemicals are unavoidable

 Unfortunately, it is an impossible challenge for each of us personally to try to avoid chemicals that may harm our fertility.
 Should we really be expected to learn and know which products contain hazardous chemicals?
 And even if we could avoid chemicals that scientists know are problematic, we’d still run the risk of exposing ourselves to any of the thousands of chemicals that have not been adequately assessed.

 It may be too late to protect current generations of women (and men) from endocrine disruptors or other exposures they may have experienced before they were born, but there’s still time to protect the children they hope to have.

 Why are we in this situation?
-The law doesn't work!

 The Toxic Substances Control Act was enacted in 1976.
 It’s one of our oldest and least effective environmental laws and desperately needs to be reformed.
 When it was passed, it grandfathered in 60,000 already-existing chemicals without requiring that they be assessed for safety.
 Since then, EPA has only been able to require testing of a few hundred of those chemicals.
 TSCA lets companies introduce new chemicals — more than 20,000 such chemicals have entered the market since TSCA was passed — into products used by millions of people without requiring any assurance of safety.